 Why expedition travel is not the same as ‘classic’ trips

-I think that the Shantar Islands are for adventure travelers.
-Remoteness, harsh conditions, changeable weather — if you accept all these, the islands will reveal their wonders for you.
+I believe that the Shantar Islands are for adventure travelers.
+Remoteness, harsh conditions, unstable weather — if you accept all these, the islands will reveal their wonders for you.

 All the activities and wildlife encounters are not guaranteed and depend on nature.
 Guides do everything to offer travelers maximum opportunities to explore the fantastic world of the islands.